Crowd Counting Considering Network Flow Constraints in Videos: Quadratic Programming Model

-Arcs in the same equivalent class have the same out-weights and in-weights, and they shared one common valuable.
-Therefore $2|V|-4$ lagrangian multipliers are reduced to $m$ valuables.
-The arc representation of reduced lagrangian multipliers of $H_1$, $H_2$ and $H_3$ are given in Fig \ref{fig-eqclasses}, and all the lagrangian multipliers are labeled on the arcs of the network and arcs with same label are equivalent.
-As shown in Fig \ref{fig-eqclasses}, arcs in $A_1(H_1)$ share one common lagrangian multiplier $\mu$.
-Arcs in $A_2(H_1)$ share common lagrangian multiplier $a$ and arcs in $A_3(H_1)$ share one common lagrangian multiplier $b$.
+The arc representation of reduced Lagrange multipliers of $H_1$, $H_2$ and $H_3$ is given in Fig.\ref{fig-eqclasses}, and all the Lagrange multipliers are labeled on the arcs of the network and arcs with the same label are equivalent.
+As shown in Fig.\ref{fig-eqclasses}, arcs in $A_1(H_1)$ share one common Lagrangian multiplier $\mu$.
+Arcs in $A_2(H_1)$ share one common Lagrangian multiplier $a$ and arcs in $A_3(H_1)$ share one common Lagrangian multiplier $b$.